RU09342/lab-6taking-control-over-your-embedded-life-either-net/Open Loop Systems/README.md

 }
 ```

-So, finally, the integer argument in the `setTemperature` will set the duty cycle output based on the calculated value, thereby setting the speed of the fan.
+So, finally, the integer argument in the `setTemperature()` function will set the duty cycle output based on the calculated value, thereby setting the speed of the fan.